NHL no-trade clauses are infuriating, but details matter

 The Red Wings have 10 players with no-trade clauses, tied for most in the NHL.
 Seven of them are attached to players over 30.
 All of them were handed out by GM Ken Holland, either to bait the hook for free agents or to help bring down the price for the players the Red Wings re-signed.

-The duration of these contracts is the real killer for the Wings.
-Colin Cudmore recently published a handy chart of all the no-trade clauses on all the teams in the NHL.
-While the Ottawa Senators have as many NTCs as do the Red Wings, those of the Red Wings dwarf the duration of those Senators contracts.
+Colin Cudmore recently published a handy chart of all the no-trade clauses on all the teams in the NHL:

 Justin Abdelkader is signed through 2023 with a manageable cap hit, but he has a full no-trade clause for the next three years.
 Frans Nielsen has one through 2022 that becomes a modified one in 2018, a byproduct of Holland’s sweetening the pot to sign him.
 Darren Helm and Jonathan Ericsson have them too, and we can only assume its because they had access to a secret British spy dossier on Holland.